K-PaaS/sidecar-guide-eng/install/sidecar_local.md

 # <div id='1'> 1.
 Document Outline
 ## <div id='1.1'> 1.1.
 Purpose
-The purpose of this document is to provide a guide for configuring a Local Kubenetes Cluster and installing PaaS-TA Sidecar (hereinafter referred to as Sidecar) to a specified environment.
+The purpose of this document is to provide a guide for configuring a Local Kubernetes Cluster and installing PaaS-TA Sidecar (hereinafter referred to as Sidecar) to a specified environment.

 <br>